Valeria Kozlova: "5sta Family" (2015–2017)

 On 5 November, on her Instagram, Valeria announced that on 2 December in Nizhny Novgorod, the last concert with her participation as part of the band "5sta Family" will be held.

 "KURAGA" (2017–2019)

 In May 2017, former members of the band "Ranetki" created the YouTube channel KURAGA, dedicated to their life after the end of the group.
 In parallel with this, the girls began work on the reunion of the band (consisting of Kozlova, Tretyakova, Ogurtsova, Baydavletova, Rudneva).
 Later, the latter refused to participate in the reunion.
 The project also began to have problems due to threats from the former producer of the band "Ranetki" Sergey Milnichenko.

 On 29 June 2019, Lera performed at the festival "Generation NEXT" as part of the ex-"Ranetki".

-"NYUTA&LERA" (2019–present)
+"NYUTA&LERA" (2019–2020)

 On 8 November 2019, Lera announced the creation of a musical duet called "NYUTA&LERA" together with Anna "Nyuta" Baydavletova under the label "Warner Music Russia".
 On 14 February 2020, the first song "My Boy" was premiered.
+In the summer of 2020, Baidavletova announced on her Instagram page the closure of the project on her own initiative.